 On of the most influential figures in the game

-Tony Greig was one of the most influential figures in English cricket in the 1970s although sadly his reputation has been largely destroyed by his involvement in the ‘Packer Affair’ in which he, together with Greg Chappell the former Australian Test captain, were seen as recruiting officers for Kerry Packer’s circus.
-Greig was though a vastly talented cricketer and from the moment he began playing for Sussex in May 1967, that was clearly apparent.
+Tony Greig was one of the most influential figures in English cricket in the 1970s although sadly his reputation has been affected by his involvement in the ‘Packer Affair’ in which he, together with Greg Chappell the former Australian Test captain, were seen as recruiting officers for Kerry Packer’s circus.
+Greig was though a vastly talented cricketer and from the moment he began playing for Sussex in July 1966, that was clearly apparent.
 Greig was captain of Sussex, and also of England from 1975 to 1977, playing for England by virtue of his father’s Scottish roots.
 His brother, Ian, also played for Sussex whilst several members of his extended family played at first-class level.

 Discovered at Queen’s College